kboy-silvergym/ARKit-Emperor/README.md

 The code is **WIP**.
 Wait a few days to be completed..

-Note that the Apple doesn't recommend you to use ARObjectScanningConfiguration on productions.
+Note that the Apple doesn't recommend you to use ARObjectScanningConfiguration for production use.

 >ARObjectScanningConfiguration is for use only in development scenarios.
 High-fidelity spatial mapping has a high performance and energy cost, and disables ARKit features not necessary for reference object scanning.
 To produce AR experiences for end users, use ARWorldTrackingConfiguration. https://developer.apple.com/documentation/arkit/arobjectscanningconfiguration